Statusnone420/PR-Dashboard/PLAN.md

 The Action Center (`Save / Hide issue / Hide repo / Refresh / Open on GitHub`) is the most-clicked region in the inspector but currently scrolls away with content.
 Pin it directly below the existing sticky title header as its own sticky strip — two stacked sticky rows.

 - File: [src/main.js](src/main.js) `openInspector()` around lines 3990–4021 — extract the `<div class="action-toolbar shrink-0">` block out of the scrollable content region and make it a sibling of the sticky title header, with its own `sticky top-[<title-header-height>] z-10` positioning.
 - File: [index.html](index.html:172) `#inspector-overlay-drawer` — the existing structure already has the title header as `sticky top-0`.
-The new action strip needs `sticky top-[N]` where N is the rendered height of the title header (measure in dev tools — likely ~88px given `p-6` plus single-line title; if the title can wrap, switch to a CSS variable set from a `ResizeObserver` on the title header).
+The new action strip uses `sticky top-[var(--inspector-title-height)]`.
+Issue titles wrap to 2 lines often (e.g. *incident_dispatcher email channel: accept array of recipients + CC/BCC/reply-to*), so a fixed offset is wrong.
+Set up a `ResizeObserver` on the title header in `openInspector()` that writes the rendered height to the `--inspector-title-height` custom property on the drawer element.
+Disconnect the observer when the inspector closes.
+Initial value before the observer fires: read `offsetHeight` on first render to avoid a one-frame jump.
 - Surface: use the existing `bg-surface-dim/95 backdrop-blur-md border-b border-outline-variant` treatment so the two sticky rows feel like one chrome unit.
 - Active board work alerts (closed status, hidden status, GitHub activity) remain in the scrollable area below the strip — they are state, not action.